 Duke Health is contracted to participate with insurance products and provider networks that offer both primary and specialty care.

-Primary care.
-If your benefit plan requires the selection of a primary care provider (i.e. a doctor, nurse practitioner or physician assistant), please make sure your Duke provider participates in the product you have selected, and can refer you to Duke if you need specialist care or hospitalization.
+If your benefit plan requires the selection of a primary care provider (i.e. a doctor, nurse practitioner or physician assistant), please make sure your Duke provider participates in the product you have selected and can refer you to Duke if you need specialty care or hospitalization.